Nishanth2969/Hotstar-Hub/README.md

 This project was bootstrapped with Create React App.

-Most Simple Project you can do when ypu start studying ReactJS.It is only made using HTML, CSS, BootStrap, ReactJS.
+Most Simple Project you can do when you start studying ReactJS.
+It is only made using HTML, CSS, BootStrap, ReactJS.

 ## Website link